 Alright, it’s hard to go “cold turkey” right away.
 You’re not fooling anyone here by saying you cancelled all meetings for the week.
 And, truth to be told, we also had 3 meetings.
 But the difference is that we followed strict agenda and time frame.
 We eliminated impromptu meetings.
 You know the ones without a clear objective?
 We also used the right tools that helped us not only stay mindful; but also informed about each others current tasks.

 Although we have always built our team meetings around our weekly reports, this time we made sure to move on to important issues and not repeat anything that was already said in the document.
-In addition, we used the tools from the fun interactive Team Meeting Toolbox to improve productivity and commit to efficient meetings.
+In addition, we used the tools provided in the fun interactive Team Meeting Toolbox.
+This helped improve productivity and commit to efficiency.
 Taking into consideration the little changes we made, we were able to spot the difference.

 One week might be small period to spot a positive trend that is here to stay, but we are being hopeful.
 We will definitely keep you updated when a month or even two have passed and we’ve been able to keep up the strict policy.
 As for now, comparing our weekly dashboards, it is clear that the previous week has been more productive.

 This is our team’s dashboard for the week of 15.May – 21.May:

 This is the team’s dashboard for previous week, 22.May – 28.May:

 I know, these positive changes in Weekscore and overdue items are probably dependent on other variables as well, but I would like to think that they also reflect the new meetings order.
 We were more focused on the tasks that were agreed upon and spent extra hours on overdue items rather than on meetings.
 The only way to get things done, is to start acting rather than discussing.
 So, as the week went by, 3 overdue items were cleared and the new objective for the next week is, evidently, 0.